open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 [Ecosystem]: /ecosystem/
 [What is OpenTelemetry?]: /docs/what-is-opentelemetry/

-### Intriguing insights
+### Fun Trivia

-Here are some of the most interesting statistics about the OpenTelemetry
-website:
+Did you know that:

+- 'OpenTelemetry' occurs 7313 times in the English website pages, which makes it the 3rd most frequent word after 'the' and 'to'.
+The world 'collector' is used 3186 times, putting it in 11th place!
-- The most changed content file is `content/en/docs/collector/_index.md`, with 91 updates since the file was created.
+- [Collector landing page] has been the most updated file since it's creation, with 91 changes.
 - With 511 commits, 26,765 additions, and 9,734 deletions the
   [opentelemetrybot](https://github.com/opentelemetrybot) is the fourth most active contributor.
-- The word 'OpenTelemetry' occurs 7313 times in the source files of the English website, which makes it the 3rd most frequent word after 'the' and 'to'.
-The world 'collector' is used 3186 times, putting it in 11th place!
+Go bots!
-- The PR with the most comments this year and also for all time is [Blog post for OpenTelemetry Generative AI updates](https://github.com/open-telemetry/opentelemetry.io/pull/5575), with 150 comments.
+- The record for the PR with the most comments this year and also for all time is
+  [Blog post for OpenTelemetry Generative AI updates](https://github.com/open-telemetry/opentelemetry.io/pull/5575), with 150 comments.
 Close 2nd place goes to
   [[pt] Translate /pt/docs/languages/go/instrumentation](https://github.com/open-telemetry/opentelemetry.io/pull/5380)
   with 146 comments.

+[Collector landing page]: /docs/collector/

 ## Community